20tab/talos/README.md

 `--gitlab-group-developers=user1, user@example.org`

 #### 👨‍⚖️ Pact
-For enable pact the following arguments are needed:
+For enabling pact the following arguments are needed:

 `--pact-broker-url={{pact-broker-url}}`<br/>
 `--pact-broker-username={{pact-broker-username}}`<br/>
 `--pact-broker-password={{pact-broker-password}}`

 #### 🪖 Sentry
-For enable sentry integration the following arguments are needed:
+For enabling sentry integration the following arguments are needed:

 `--sentry-url=https://sentry.io/`<br/>
 `--sentry-org={{sentry-org}}`<br/>
 `--sentry-auth-token={{sentry-auth-token}}`

-If the project have backend service is needed:
+If the project has a backend service, the following argument is needed:

 `--backend-sentry-dsn={{backend-sentry-dsn}}`

-If the project have frontend service is needed:
+If the project has a frontend service, the following argument is needed:

 `--frontend-sentry-dsn={{frontend-sentry-dsn}}`